Performance Evaluation is a multi-purpose tool used to:

 Not all performance evaluation methods work equally well in every organization – one size does not fit all!
 It is important to consider the categories of employees to be appraised (i.e. managers vs non-managers), the types of jobs performed, the nature of the relationship between employees and managers, and the purpose(s) which the evaluation is intended to serve.

 At the core of all successful evaluation formats are clearly defined and explicitly communicated standards or expectations of employee performance.
 Employees must understand what is expected of them.

-Descriptions of the various performance evaluation methods can be found in the Appendix of this section.
+Descriptions of the various performance evaluation methods can be found in the Appendix of this section (bottom of the page).

 You, as a supervisor, should visit with your human resource representative or Human Resource Management Services regarding implementing a strategy or using a technique that will best serve your needs.

 There are many errors that supervisors unconsciously make during performance evaluation.
 A few of the most common are:

 - Central Tendency – Rating everyone at or near the middle of the scale to avoid the need to justify extreme positions.

 - Positive/Negative Leniency – Rating higher or lower than the employee deserves because you want to motivate them to do better or because you think there is always room for improvement.

 - Halo (or Horns) Effect – A single favorable or unfavorable incident colors the evaluator’s judgement of the employee’s overall performance.

 - Recency Effect – A recent event colors the perception of the employee’s performance for the entire period.